Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Results

 However, this finding is not true when looking at the apoapsis radius error.
-While the same trends as for the energy error hold for the 1-DSTT, 6-DSTT, hoDSTT, sDSTT, and $\varepsilon$-qDSTT, the $r_a$-qDSTT is less accurate than even the 1-DSTT at predicting terminal apoapsis.
+While the same trends as for the energy error hold for the 1-DSTT, 6-DSTT, hoDSTT, sDSTT, and $\varepsilon$-qDSTT, the $r_a$-qDSTT performs similarly to the 1-DSTT in predicting terminal apoapsis.
 While the $\varepsilon$-qDSTT was more accurate at predicting energy than DSTTs constructed using other methods, the $r_a$-qDSTT is not more accurate at predicting apoapsis radius.
 This is likely because apoapsis radius is a poorly-conditioned function for quantifying aerocapture performance.
 Because of the discontinuity in semi-major axis when the trajectory transitions from hyperbolic to elliptical, apoapsis radius exhibits asymptotic behavior mid-flight (see \cref{eqn:apoapsis_radius}).
 This discontinuity is not present for energy, which monotonically decreases throughout an aerocapture trajectory (see \cref{eqn:specific_energy}).
 When computing the apoapsis radius partials to obtain the qCGTs, the discontinuity induces numerical issues, which can in turn result in inaccurate DSTTs.
 However, the sDSTT that selects the states used in the apoapsis radius function \cref{eqn:apoapsis_radius}, $\boldsymbol{\xi} = \left[ r, V, \gamma \right]^{\top}$, is more accurate in apoapsis radius error than the other DSTTs.
 For applications requiring apoapsis radius prediction, the sDSTT approach (constructing a sCGT for the states in the quantity of interest function) is more accurate than the qDSTT approach (constructing a qCGT using the quantity of interest function).

-DSTTs constructed using nonlinear stretching directions for subsets of the state and numerically-stable functions of the state are more accurate at propagating quantities of interest than DSTTs constructed from the second-order CGT maximal eigenpair.
+DSTTs constructed using nonlinear stretching directions for subsets of the state and numerically-stable functions of the state can be more accurate at propagating quantities of interest than DSTTs constructed from the second-order CGT maximal eigenpair.
+In specific, DSTTs constructed using a single direction leveraging the higher-order dynamics are at least as accurate as DSTTs constructed using six directions based only on linear stretching.
 However, if the quantity of interest function is discontinuous or has poorly-defined partials, as with apoapsis radius, the DSTTs are not necessarily more accurate.
 In these cases, constructing an sDSTT with the constituent state variables in the nonlinear quantity of interest function results in improved performance.